Paulamie/Evan/README.md

 ---

-## 💡 Overview
+##  Overview

-**FinSense** (originally named Evan) is a personal finance tracker and assistant powered by Python, Flask, and TensorFlow.
+**Evan**  is a personal finance tracker and assistant powered by Python, Flask, and TensorFlow.
 It enables users to:

 - Register and manage budgets
 - Record income and expenses